greggman/virtual-webgl/README.md

 much better solutions [like this for raw webgl](http://twgljs.org/examples/itemlist.html) and [this for three.js](https://threejs.org/examples/webgl_multiple_elements.html) (both if which I wrote BTW &#x1F61B;)

-I mostly wrote this for a fun short techincal challenge.
-I have no plans to acutally use it or maintain it.
+I mostly wrote this for a fun short technical challenge.
+I have no plans to actually use it or maintain it.
 If you find a problem feel free to file an issue but I can't promise I can spend anytime addressing it.
 Pull requests are more welcome or just fork it.